OpenNTI/nti.docs.platform.enduser/editorguide/course.rst

 ===========================

 The NextThought application allows instructors to build their own course with our authoring tools.
-The authoring tools allow you a wide-range of functionality including building the course outline (lessons, units, sections), adding course materials (readings, videos, discussions), creating assignments, creating readings, and more.
+The authoring tools allow you a wide range of functionality including building the course outline (lessons, units, sections), adding course materials (readings, videos, discussions, links, files), creating assignments, creating readings, and more.